Get ready for some great content coming to your inbox from the team at UserTesting!

 The four buckets of say, think, feel, and do mirror what users do when they go through an experience.
 This simple rubric becomes quite powerful because it gives you a system to organize all their behavior and comments in a highly visual way.

-This is where we capture the feedback like “I don’t like that image”.
-Consider this a place to park feedback and tidbits from the user’s stream of consciousness.
-Not everything has to go here but if you think it’s interesting jot it down on a PostIt.
+This is where we capture the feedback like “I don’t like that product image.”
+Consider this a place to park feedback and tidbits from the user’s stream of consciousness as you observe them.
+Not everything has to go here but if you think it’s interesting jot it down on a Post-It.

 The “Think” part tends to reveal a bit about a user’s beliefs and the logic with which they approach the experience.
-For example, say one tester has security concerns and doesn’t want to use a mobile banking app.
-We’d capture “security issues for financial info on mobile”.
-That could be a key insight—especially if other testers also express this concern—and may be a clue on whether or not this market is ready for such technology
+For example, say one tester has security concerns and doesn’t want to shop on mobile for fear of getting their credit card hacked.
+We’d capture “security issues for mobile payments.”
+That could be a key insight—especially if other testers also express this concern—and may be a clue on whether or not this market is ready for such an experience.
+This will show up as a cluster in the map physically via Post-It notes if enough users report this and you can instantly see visually that this is something to address.

 This quadrant focuses on how users experience the app or website directly.
 We might notice how many times they attempted to log in, as well as remarks like, “Ugh, I can never remember my password and hate resetting it on mobile.”
-Or they log in and go to the wrong part of the app such as “Settings.”
+Or they try and check out as a guest and end up in the wrong part of the site such as “Settings.”

-Here’s where the real listening happens.
-Your goal is to read between the lines and empathize with how their emotions fluctuate throughout their experience.
-If the app surprises them with its ease-of-use or remarkable utility, you know you’re on to something.
-“Wow, I can transfer money with two swipes and don’t have to put on my glasses to do it?
-Love this!”
+Here’s where the real listening happens, and the magic unfolds for designing a remarkable experience.
+Your goal is to read between the lines and empathize with how their emotions fluctuate throughout their time in your property.
+If the app surprises them with its ease-of-use or remarkable utility, you know you’re onto something.
+“Wow, I can add to cart and checkout with just two taps and don’t have to put on my glasses to do it?
+I love this!”

 Remember, people will buy on emotion and backfill with logic.
 The empathy map helps you zero in on this.
 No emotion = no logic = no adoption.